lost-egg/lost-egg.github.io/combat.md

 ### Disengage

 **Defense Mod** ---; **Flurry** yes
-**Action** Simple and Movement; **Duration** Instant
+**Action** Simple; **Duration** Instant
+**Keywords** Movement
 **Requirement** You're at close range with any opponents.

 When you use this action, you lose 2i.

 Make a (Dexterity + Dodge) opposed roll against the (Dexterity + Athletics) of any opponents at close range who want to stop you from exiting close range.
 You get -3 if you're in difficult terrain.

 If you win, cover ground 1 to exit close range.
-The first time any opponent you rolled against covers ground towards you on their next turn, you cover ground 1 away from them as a Reflexive option.
+The first time any opponent you rolled against covers ground towards you on their next turn, you cover ground 1 away from them as a Reflexive action.

 If you lose, you don't get to exit close range.